 1. Unemployment Benefits Are Taxable

 In 2009, thanks to the The American Recovery and Reinvestment Act, you were able to receive up to $2,400 of unemployment payments without having to pay a penny in federal tax.
 However, this benefit lasted only for one year, and since 2010, all unemployment benefits are taxable as ordinary income.
 At the end of the year, you should receive Form 1099-G with the amount of benefits you received, which you need to report on your tax return.

 2. Opt for Voluntary Tax Withholding

 If you aren’t currently having taxes withheld from your unemployment checks, it’s advisable to start.
-Fill out form W-4V and send it to the office that handles your unemployment payments.
+Fill out Form W-4V and send it to the office that handles your unemployment payments.
 For unemployment benefits, 10% is the only amount you can have withheld.

 3. Factor In Additional Money Received

-Many individuals who receive Social Security benefits also have a pension, a second part-time job, investment income, or other money coming in from various sources.
+Many individuals who receive Social Security benefits also have a pension, a second or part-time job, investment income, or other money coming in from various sources.
 This may raise your income such that your Social Security benefits become taxable.

 Generally, if the only income you receive is from Social Security, you won’t owe any taxes.
-However, if you earned or received any other money during the year, you should determine whether any of the money you received from Social Security is going to be classified as taxable income.
+However, if you earned or received any other money during the year, you should determine whether the money you received from Social Security is going to be classified as taxable income.